mbaumer/us_hep_funding/docs/_states/AZ.md

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2016
+This district received no SC HEP grants from 2012-2017
 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2017
+This district received no SC contracts from 2012-2018
 ```
 ### NSF MPS Grants
 ```
-In the past 5 years, this district has received: $2,048,192.00 in NSF MPS grants.
+In the past 6 years, this district has received: $20,533,212.00 in NSF MPS grants.
                                                          Amount ($)
 Institution                                        Year
 ASSOCIATION OF UNIVERSITIES FOR RESEARCH IN A      2013      324758
+                                                   2016     3334167
 ASSOCIATION OF UNIVERSITIES FOR RESEARCH IN AST...
+2017    14522767
+PLANETARY SCIENCE INSTITUTE                        2016      162288
-2017           0
+                                                   2017       65798
 SMITHSONIAN INSTITUTION                            2013      435000
+                                                   2016      400000
 THE RESEARCH FOUNDATION OF STATE UNIVERSITY O      2014        8000
 UNIVERSITY OF ARIZONA                              2013     1280434
 ```
 ---
 <a name="AZ-03"></a>
 [Back to top](#top)
-## AZ-03 -- Rep. Raúl Grijalva (D) -- [Wikipedia](https://en.wikipedia.org/wiki/AZ-03)
+## AZ-03 -- Rep. Raúl M. Grijalva (D) -- [Wikipedia](https://en.wikipedia.org/wiki/AZ-03)
 ### Committees
-Raúl Grijalva is the #2 Democrat on the House Subcommittee on Early Childhood, Elementary, and Secondary Education
+Raúl M. Grijalva is the #2 Democrat on the House Subcommittee on Early Childhood, Elementary, and Secondary Education

 ### HEP Grants
 ```
-In the past 5 years, this district has received: $4,243,000.00 in SC HEP grants.
+In the past 6 years, this district has received: $5,403,000.00 in SC HEP grants.
                             Amount ($)
 Institution           Year
 University of Arizona 2014     1236000
                       2015     1047000
                       2016     1960000
+                      2017     1160000
 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2017
+This district received no SC contracts from 2012-2018
 ```
 ### NSF MPS Grants
 ```
-In the past 5 years, this district has received: $19,823,305.00 in NSF MPS grants.
+In the past 6 years, this district has received: $45,699,233.00 in NSF MPS grants.
                                                          Amount ($)
 Institution                                        Year
+ASSOCIATION OF UNIVERSITIES FOR RESEARCH IN A      2015      198207
+                                                   2016     4092980
 ASSOCIATION OF UNIVERSITIES FOR RESEARCH IN AST...
+2017      761679
+PII Redacted                                       2017      100000
-2017       78635
+SMITHSONIAN INSTITUTION                            2017      500000
-U of Arizona                                       2015      220856
+U of Arizona                                       2015     1220365
 UNIVERSITY OF ARIZONA                              2013    14225860
                                                    2014     2656651
+                                                   2015     5618434
+                                                   2016     7959532
-                                                   2017     2641303
+                                                   2017     8365525
 ```
 ---
 <a name="AZ-04"></a>
 [Back to top](#top)
-## AZ-04 -- Rep. Paul Gosar (R) -- [Wikipedia](https://en.wikipedia.org/wiki/AZ-04)
+## AZ-04 -- Rep. Paul A. Gosar (R) -- [Wikipedia](https://en.wikipedia.org/wiki/AZ-04)
 ### Committees
-Paul Gosar is not on any of our key committees
+Paul A. Gosar is not on any of our key committees

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2016
+This district received no SC HEP grants from 2012-2017
 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2017
+This district received no SC contracts from 2012-2018
 ```
 ### NSF MPS Grants
 ```
-In the past 5 years, this district has received: $180,483.00 in NSF MPS grants.
+In the past 6 years, this district has received: $180,483.00 in NSF MPS grants.
                                                Amount ($)
 Institution                              Year
 EMBRY-RIDDLE AERONAUTICAL UNIVERSITY INC 2013      126027